TreeTop Walk - credit: BareKiwi

 Powerful forces of nature are at work 24/7 on the famed Punakaiki Pancake Rocks and Blowholes, creating a sensory spectacle of sight, sound and spray as the ocean grinds its way into the layered limestone cliffs.
 In any season, it’s compelling viewing for visitors travelling the Great Coast Road between Greymouth and Westport.

-The pancake rocks are a short, easy walk on a loop trail that starts from the parking area opposite the Paparoa National Park headquarters.
-While the blowhole action is the main attraction here, there’s much more to see and do around Punakaiki with charming short walks to pristine beaches, verdant palm-filled rainforest trails beside the Pororari River, kayaking and paddle boarding in the peaceful estuary.
+The pancake rocks are a short, easy walk on a loop trail that starts from the parking area opposite the beaut new Paparoa Visitor Centre.
+While the blowhole action is the main attraction here, there’s much more to see and do around Punakaiki with charming short walks to pristine beaches, verdant palm-lined rainforest trails beside the Pororari River, kayaking and paddle boarding in the peaceful estuary.

 Trampers and mountain bikers completing the Paparoa Track — New Zealand’s newest Great Walk — exit at Punakaiki and the little settlement offers a wide range of accommodation (from camping to motels, baches, glamping and the 4-star Ocean View Retreat) and eateries.
 Brilliant sunsets, clear night skies and misty spray-charged air add to the energetic holiday vibe.